socialc0de/refugees-welcome-app-deprecated/README.md

 - a Authority Map, with a Navigation to important Places for Refugees
 - a FAQ with much Information for Refugees

+### This App uses Tracking to optimize the user experience.